mtlynch/mtlynch.io/content/posts/zig-strings-call-c-code/index.md

 michael rules!
 ```

+My buffer `str` only has enough room for 15 characters, including the null terminator.
+The string `"michael"` is seven characters, excluding terminator.
+The string `" rules"` is six characters, excluding null.
+The `print_rules` is able to concatenate the two into a 15-character buffer (7 + 6) and still have room for the null terminator.

-But if I try a longer string and exceed the limits of the 15-byte buffer, I created, things don't go so well:
+If I try a longer string and exceed the limits of my 15-byte buffer, things don't go so well:

 ```c
 print_rules("rumplestiltskin");